 In no. 4, we have mentioned that keeping your children safe should be one of the holiday tips you should remember.
 Oftentimes, in the holiday rush, we find ourselves busy with big discounts, we pay for a lot of things, hold decorations., etc. We cannot afford to be sick in this time of the year, otherwise, you will be just like Rudolph, the red nosed reindeer.
 It is best to not forget to take disinfecting wipes with you.
 Disinfecting wipes or also known as wet wipes with the anti-bacterial factor, are very convenient to use and useful when you are in a fast food restaurant, where tables aren’t appropriately cleaned, and you can disinfect tables just in seconds.
 So, before you leave the house, make sure you have disinfecting wipes in your day bag.

 This tip is generic because we are not sure who’s reading.
 You might come from a country with snow or rain.
 A very helpful tip is when you have a car, be sure it is conditioned for the weather.
 You don’t want your car to break down and cause traffic.
 More so, you are putting your groceries and yourself to risk when you are at the side or middle of the road.
 Always be prepared for any contingencies.
-If your car seems to be having a problem, maybe it is best to leave it at home and take the public transportation.
+If your car seems to be having a problem, maybe it is best to leave it at home and take public transportation.
 On the train, be careful with your things, especially your money.
 Not looking too much fancy and wearing less jewelry is the key.
+Wear only those that er must-haves: gold engagement rings, wedding rings, etc.